The following post is from Angie of Many Little Blessings: Six Benefits of Music Lessons for Children

-As a life long lover of music, it was an easy decision to make to set aside money every month for each of our children to take some type of music lessons.
+As a lifelong lover of music, it was an easy decision to set aside money every month for each of our children to take music lessons.
 While I wouldn’t want to add up what that has meant that we’ve spent on those lessons over the last several years, I would venture a guess that I would still say that it has been worth it to hear beautiful piano and cello music around our home.
+You should always buy new pianos for sale instead of buying old one.

 While our personal enjoyment of hearing the music is certainly a benefit of the children taking lessons, there are also many other wonderful benefits for them.